tuxfoo/python-jellyfin-script/README.md

 Currently, it has features to add the MBID to each track in a album (Musicbrainz Track ID).

-For this to work each album must have a MBID assigned to it, Jellyfin does this part with the MusicBrainz plugin.
+For this to work each album must have a MBID assigned to it for the release and album, Jellyfin does this part automattically with the MusicBrainz plugin, although it sometimes gets them wrong.
 At the same time it will attempt to make sure each track is assigned to the correct disc as I do not want to make any changes to the original media files.

 # Shuffle playlist and create a new playlist from it